-The "Non-consolidated holdings" line item comprises corporate equity securities, which are held as longterm investments irrespective of voting rights.
+The "Non-consolidated holdings" line item comprises corporate equity securities, which are held as long-term investments irrespective of voting rights.
 It also includes the Group's infrastructure-related holdings, particularly joint ventures.
 They are stated at cost, less any required impairment.
-The Group's main nonconsolidated holdings at 31 December 2019 were investments in financial companies (a 13.6% stake in the Swiss Central Mortgage-Bond Institution, a 4.8% stake in Aduno, a 3.2% stake in TWINT, and a 2.5% stake in SIX).
+The Group's main non-consolidated holdings at 31 December 2020 were investments in financial companies (a 13.6% stake in the Swiss Central Mortgage-Bond Institution, a 4.8% stake in Viseca Holding (formerly Aduno), a 3.2% stake in TWINT, and a 2.5% stake in SIX).